PERSIMUNE/PAC2023Moerup__HIV_IFN_Pathway_Association/README.md

 |pheno_file| A dataframe-like file storing the clinical data and/or phenotypes (columns) of each subject/patient (rows) stored in `.RDS` format.
 The confounder(s) and outcome names selected for analysis should be the same as the as column names within this file. |
 |geno_file| A dataframe-like file storing subject/patient id (rows) by SNPs (columns).
 The number 1 or 2 represents the copies of SNP present and zero for absence for each subject/patient.
 Stored in `.RDS` format.
 The column names for the SNPs should be same as the AffyIDs in **affy_file**. |

+##### More detailed descriptions:
 `geno_file` and `affy_file` can be extracted from plink files using `plink` tool.
-Briefly, `geno_file` is a modified form of the `.raw` file.
+Briefly, `geno_file` is a modified form of the `.raw` file (this can be generated using `plink` tool).
 In the `.raw` file, **IID** is used distinguish subjects and is implemented as the rownames of the dataframe in the `.RDS` file.
 The columns **FID, PAT, MAT, SEX and PHENOTYPE** are not used.
-The following columns should be the SNP ids used by the SNP array (aka Affymetrix SNP IDs or AffyID).
+The following columns should be the SNP ids used by the SNP array (aka the labels used to identify Affymetrix SNP IDs).
+These Affymetrix SNP IDS will be reused in `affy_file`.

 For `affy_file`, this can be extracted from the `.bim` file.
 The modification just adds an extra column for rsIDs, where the rsID is associated to the matching AffyID.
+AffyID and rsID does not need to be the same, hence the easiest way to link rsID to AffyID to use CHROM:POS:ALT:REF to match the two if you're using a SNP collection source like [Ensembl GRCh37](http://ftp.ensembl.org/pub/grch37/current/variation/vcf/homo_sapiens/).
+Since AffyIDs are usually laboratory specific, linking it to rsID allows better access to information using standardised SNP identification.

+For `pheno_file' it is quite straight forward.
+Please see below for an example of how it could look like:

 For how to generate `.RDS` check out [this blog](https://www.r-bloggers.com/2016/12/remember-to-use-the-rds-format/).

 [![CHIP](https://chip.dk/Portals/0/CHIP_new.png?ver=2020-10-01-104734-463)](https://chip.dk)